Bis-GMA

-Bis-GMA (bisphenol A-glycidyl methacrylate) is a resin commonly used in dental composite, dental sealants. and dental cement.
-It is the diester derived from methacrylic acid and the bisphenol A diglycidyl ether.
+Bis-GMA (bisphenol A-glycidyl methacrylate) is a resin commonly used in dental composite, dental sealants, and dental cement.
+It is a diester derived from methacrylic acid and bisphenol A diglycidyl ether.
 Bearing two polymerizable groups, it is prone to form a crosslinked polymer that is used in dental restorations.
-For dental work, highly viscous bis-GMA is mixed with aluminosilicate particles, crushed quartz and other related acrylates; changes to component ratios lead to different physical properties in the end product.
-Bis-GMA was incorporated into composite dental resins in 1962 by Rafael Bowen.
+For dental work, highly viscous bis-GMA is mixed with aluminosilicate particles, crushed quartz, and other related acrylates; changes to component ratios result in different physical properties in the end product.
+Bis-GMA was first incorporated into composite dental resins in 1962 by Rafael Bowen.
 Until matrix development work in the early 2000s, bis-GMA and related methacrylate monomers were the only options for organic matrix composition.

 Safety

 Concerns have been raised about the potential for bis-GMA to break down into or be contaminated with the related compound bisphenol A. However, no negative health effects of bis-GMA use in dental resins have been found.